ikrs/ProGit/README.md

 git log --stat
 - abbreviated stats for each commit (how many files were changed, how many lines in those files changed), it also puts a summary of the information at the end

+git log --since=2.weeks
+- this command gets the list of commits made in last two weeks
+- it works with alot of formats like "2018-01-15", "2 years 1 day 1 minute ago", ...

+git log --author=ikrs
+- show commits of a specific author

+git log --grep=test
+- search for keyword "test" in commit messages

 git log --pretty=format/oneline/short/full/fuller
 - changes the log output to formats other than the default
 - "format" option allows you to specify your own log output format, list of all format options can be found online